m2osw/advgetopt/README.md

 ## `edit-config`

-This tool can be used to edit simple Unix-like configuration file.
+This tool can be used to edit simple Unix-like configuration files.
 You can either retrieve the value of a field or set the value of a field.

     edit-config <config>.conf <field-name> [<new-value>]

-Say you have file named "/etc/log/settings.conf" with the following
+Say you have a file named "/etc/log/settings.conf" with the following
 parameters:

     severity=DEBUG